dimatkachuk2607g/portfolio/projects/basic_website/README.md

 ## Running the Project

-To run the website navigate to **projects/basic_website/src**

-open the homepage file `index.html` in your browser which contains direct links to the form and iframe pages
+To run the website navigate to **projects/basic_website/src** in your file explorer, open the homepage file `index.html` in your browser which contains direct links to the form and iframe pages.